pygreece/community/organization/principles/en.md

   Members should be notified at least 5 days prior to the date of the GA (via discord and/or email).

-- The board of directors is responsible to select an independent host & the format of the GA with the agreement of the GA requester.
+- The board of directors is responsible for selecting an independent host & the format of the GA with the agreement of the GA requester.

 - The board handles all day-to-day business of the PyGreece AMKE.
 It is allowed to enter